nnaisense/evotorch/examples/scripts/README.md

 python rl_clipup.py -F RESULTS_DIR with pybullet_humanoid save_interval=50
 ```

-...starts an evolutionary computation run for solving `pybullet_envs:HumanoidBulletEnv-v0`, and saves the policy at every 50 generations.
+...starts an evolutionary computation run for solving [`wrapped_humanoid_bullet:WrappedHumanoidBulletEnv-v0`](./wrapped_humanoid_bullet.py) (which is a wrapper around the classical gym environment `pybullet_envs:HumanoidBulletEnv-v0` to make the environment available to gymnasium), and saves the policy at every 50 generations.
 Such an explicit `save_interval` value is recommended for pybullet humanoid, since the computational experiments for this environment last long, and one might want to look at how the current agent is behaving without having to wait until the end of the run.

 Other available pre-configurations are `walker` (for the MuJoCo environment `Walker-v4`) and `humanoid` (for the MuJoCo environment `Humanoid-v4`).